 Follow Us on Social Media

-Best Endometriosis Doctors in Mysore
+Best Doctors for Endometriosis in Mysore

 Endometriosis is a common and often painful condition affecting millions of women worldwide.
 It is characterised by the growth of tissue resembling the endometrium (the lining of the uterus) occurring outside the uterus.
 These growths, called endometrial implants, commonly occur on organs like the ovaries, fallopian tubes, and pelvic lining.
 Suspected to be linked to retrograde menstruation, this condition can lead to pelvic pain, heavy periods, and even infertility.
 Although it is a chronic disease, it can be managed with appropriate intervention.